Alaska Forest Fund

 Alaska’s National Forests Provide Unforgettable Alaskan Experiences

-More than 2 million people visit Alaska’s National Forests every year for a variety of outdoor recreation experiences like boating, fishing, kayaking, hiking, biking, skiing and camping.
-Demand for sustainable recreation continues to grow in Alaska.
-Alaska’s $3.9 billion tourist economy supports over 14,000 jobs in Southeast Alaska alone.
-These experiences aren’t only important to visitors from outside of the state.
+More than 2 million people visit Alaska’s National Forests, the Tongass and Chugach, every year for a variety of outdoor recreation experiences like boating, fishing, kayaking, hiking, hunting and camping.
+Demand for outdoor recreation continues to grow in Alaska.
+Alaska’s $4.5 billion tourist economy supports over 12,000 jobs in Southeast Alaska alone.
+These outdoor experiences are not only important to visitors from outside of the state.
 Forest Service cabins, trails and other facilities contribute greatly to Alaskans’ quality of life, for both recreation and subsistence uses.

 Alaska Forest Fund Helps Fill the Funding Gap

 While demand for recreation continues to grow, federal funding to maintain National Forest System trails and cabins in Alaska declined more than 46 percent between 2004 and 2014.
-This lack of funding has led to a backlog of maintenance and enhancement needs, and has resulted in restricted access in some places and overuse in others.
+This lack of funding has led to a backlog of maintenance and improvement needs, and has resulted in restricted access in some places and overuse in others.

 In response, the NFF and the Forest Service developed the Alaska Forest Fund to help address this issue and accomplish priority conservation and recreational enhancement projects.
 The Fund, led by the NFF, leverages federal funding with private support from corporations, foundations, individuals, and nonprofit organizations.
 The NFF then uses the funds to support local non-profit organizations or to hire contractors to complete the restoration projects.

-For residents, visitors and corporations, the Alaska Forest Fund is a simple, effective way to support Alaska’s National Forests.
-For non-profit partners, local contractors and rural communities adjacent to National Forests, the Fund will be a meaningful source of capital that will increase their ability to share in the stewardship of the Tongass National Forest and the Chugach National Forest.
+For residents, visitors and companies, the Alaska Forest Fund is a simple, effective way to support Alaska’s National Forests.
+For nonprofit partners, local contractors and rural communities adjacent to National Forests, the Fund is a meaningful source of capital that will increase their ability to share in the stewardship of the National Forests.

 Alaska Forest Fund Projects

 Projects supported by the Fund are based upon the priorities of Alaska’s National Forests and determined through a process managed by the NFF.
 These projects include:

 - building new or repairing existing recreation trails;

 - improving access to subsistence areas or improving subsistence resources;

 Examples of projects that the Alaska Forest Fund has supported include: